xunuoi/node-bigpipe/README.md

 ### Usage

 * In Backend you should create a pipe block and return a promise
-* use `start` api to ouput the pipe and render the unclosed base html frame
+* Use `start` api to ouput the pipe and render the unclosed base html frame
-* use `pipe` api to transport to browser the array composed by pipe blocks you created
+* Use `pipe` api to transport to browser the array composed by pipe blocks you created
-* use `end` api to finish this bigpipe
+* Use `end` api to finish this bigpipe
+* More detail in Example